aaron123432/ProjectInstruction/README.md

 b.
 As of right now, this 2D view provides nagivation to 5 information forms: Staff info, Orders info, Stock info, Reservation info, and Menu/Order taking

+#### 2. Added Menu form: 4 menus and my cart (Sarah)
+a. user is presented with the option to select from 4 different menu's and use my cart to order menu items
+b. user can go in my cart tab to click start order
+c. user can add menu items by choosing from 16 menu items and clicking on each one to add to order
+d. user can hit refresh on my cart to see order
+e. to search order : type in search bar and hit search button to filter item name, cost, description
+f. to add an item : type in the empty input fields, hit add button
+g. to clear fields : hit clear button
+h. to update an item : double click item on data grid view table, add button turns to update button, that menu item info will appear in input fields, adjust field information, hit update button
+i. to delete an item : hit delete
+j. to get total price : hit total
+k. as of right now there is a finish order button but it is not functional.

 # Installation guide